shrutirathi1125/Netflix_SQL_Project/README.md

 FROM netflix
 GROUP BY genre;
 ```

+**Objective:** Identify the most frequent genre in Netflix's library.

 ### Q.10) Find each year and the average numbers of content release by India on netflix,      return top 5 year with highest avg content release.